 To submit a proposal to one of the workshops or thematic sessions, please use the on-line form below, identifying the title of the workshop or indicative theme you are submitting to in the space provided.
 See the six panel entries under 'Aims and Themes' for details of these, and refer to the individual workshops texts under 'Workshops'.

-There inevitably exists a degree of overlap across the six Indicative Themes, and between aspects of these and the three Workshops, meaning an abstract submission might potentially be linked to more than one area.
+There inevitably exists a degree of overlap across the six Indicative Themes, and between aspects of these and the four Workshops, meaning an abstract submission might potentially be linked to more than one area.
 Moreover, we are, in principle, open to submissions that might not fit easily within any of the suggested lines of investigation.
 That said, it is important that authors select just one Indicative Theme or Workshop that they feel their submission predominately addresses - we cannot accept multiple presentations to different streams from single authors.
 In cases where collaborative projects with several facets connecting to seperate streams pass peer review, we would expect more than one author to attend the conference to represent and present.

 We will of course endeavour to honour author choices, subject to the fact that we must necessarily reserve the right to curate the final Programme according to the quantity and quality of submissions received and in ways that may not mirror exactly how the topics are presented under 'Aims and Themes'.